 - Property investments must be shown as assets of the company

-Benefits of having a PMA company:
+Benefits of having a PMA company

-- Foreigners can get freehold ownership of both land and buildings
+- You can get freehold ownership

-- You’ll be protected under commonwealth law
+- Protection under commonwealth law

 - You get a verifiable tax number (NPWP)